 Some triggers can be completely eliminated, such as yelling or displaying anger around a sensitive dog.
 Dogs that are anxious and fearful at dog parks do not need to be taken to dog parks.
 If we can identify what causes PTSD and the trigger can be removed completely, we can do that for our dogs to alleviate the stress associated with PTSD.

 Some triggers cannot be avoided.
 Dogs that are fearful of cars may need to be in a car to go to the vet routinely.
-Those that fear loud noises like fireworks on the 4th of July or thunderstorms may still be subjected to these noises occasionally, and we will have no control to stop it from happening.
+Those who fear loud noises like fireworks on the 4th of July or thunderstorms may still be subjected to these noises occasionally, and we will have no control to stop it from happening.

 In these scenarios, behaviorists suggest “systemic desensitization” which combines light exposure therapy with standard dog training principles.
 Systemic desensitization involves taking small steps toward overcoming the fear and creating a positive association with the trigger.

-Taking the example of the car as a trigger.
+Take the example of the car as a trigger.
 Some dogs will be severely averse to the point that they cannot even approach a car.
 Start by placing treats a few feet from the car.
 The dog will be encouraged to approach and get the treat.
 Do not drag them up to the car by the leash.
 Allow them to approach and retreat at their whim.

 As they increase in confidence, you may move the treats closer to the car.
 You may place treats inside the car on the floor but keep the car stationary.
 You may eventually move the treats inside the car farther, but leave the car off and stationary while the dog enters and exits at their discretion.
 As their confidence improves, you may even be able to turn on the car and eventually drive it short distances with them inside.